quangbui04/Football-Player-Comparison/README.md

 - **Pandas**: A powerful data manipulation library for managing and processing the football player dataset.

-- **scikit-learn**: Used for building the KNN models to cluster players with similar styles and calculate cosine similarity for player recommendations.
+- **scikit-learn**: Used for building the KNN and Agglomerative clustering models to cluster players with similar styles and calculate cosine similarity for player recommendations.

 - **Plotly**: Provides the tools to create interactive and visually appealing bar charts and radar charts for player attribute comparison.